dbragdon1/spark_projects/collaborative_filtering/readme.md

 ## Interpretation:

 On unseen data, we can expect to be off by 1.699 "stars" when trying to predict a user's rating of a product.
-Train RMSE is much larger than TEST RMSE, meaning we probably overfit model to the training set.
+Train RMSE is much larger than Test RMSE, meaning we probably overfit model to the training set.